 In addition to a simple button labeled, go figure, "SMOKE" to toggle your smoke on and off, you get the ability to quickly and easily adjust the output volume.
 In plain English, you simply select low, med, or hi.

 Lighting

 As with everything in DCS, this becomes a little more than obvious.
-Pressing the "HEADLIGHT" button turns off the directional headlight and reverse light (if equipped).
+Pressing the "HEADLIGHT" button turns of the directional head and taillight.
 Pressing the Interior light will turn off the cab interior light.

 SPECIFICATIONS